1. FORMATION AND ACCEPTANCE

 22.1 Customer Reference Right (Baseline)

-Customer grants Terna a non-exclusive, royalty-free, perpetual right to identify Customer as a customer of Terna and the TERNA3D Solution in Terna’s marketing, sales, and investor materials, including by use of Customer’s name and logo on Terna’s website, presentations, proposals, customer reference lists, and similar materials.
+Customer grants Terna a non-exclusive, royalty-free right to identify Customer as a customer of Terna and the TERNA3D™ Solution in Terna’s marketing, sales and investor materials, including by use of Customer’s name and logo on Terna’s website, presentations, proposals, customer reference lists and similar materials.
+This right survives expiration or termination of this Agreement unless Customer requests removal for reasonable cause under Section 22.5.

-22.2 Case Studies; Press Releases; Testimonials (Approval Required)
+22.2 Case Studies; Press Releases; Testimonials

 22.3 Approval Process